hermitonl/mmo/README.md

 *   `res/`: Contains platform-specific resources like icons and splash screens.
 *   `hooks/`: Contains scripts that can be hooked into Cordova commands.
 *   `config.xml`: The main configuration file for the Cordova application.

+## Gameplay

+*   **Movement:** Navigate the game world using the Arrow Keys.
+*   **Interaction:** Approach NPCs (Non-Player Characters) and press the 'E' key when the interaction prompt appears.
+*   **Knowledge NPCs:** These NPCs provide educational lessons about Bitcoin.
+Interacting with them displays the lesson content and awards you with Satoshis (Sats).
+*   **Quiz NPCs:** These NPCs offer quizzes on specific Bitcoin topics.
+Interacting initially shows a prompt with the topic and the Sat cost to attempt the quiz.
+Press 'E' again to accept and start the quiz (Sats will be deducted).
+*   **Quiz Mechanics:** During a quiz, a question and multiple-choice answers (A, B, C, D) are displayed.
+A timer starts counting down.
+Move your player character into the zone corresponding to the correct answer before the timer expires.
+*   **Scoring:** Earn Sats for each correctly answered quiz question.

+## Controls

+*   **Arrow Keys:** Move Player
+*   **E Key:** Interact with NPCs / Start Quiz

 ## Prerequisites